EnricoPittini/Two-dimensional-strip-packing-problem/README.md

 ## Repository structure

     .
-    ├── images
-    │   ├── cp                              # Plots of the performances of the CP models │   ├── lp                              # Plots of the performances of the LP models │   ├── sat                             # Plots of the performances of the SAT encodings │   └── smt                             # Plots of the performances of the SMT encodings ├── instances
+    ├── images                              # Plots of the performances of different models for the different approaches │   ├── cp
+    │   ├── lp
+    │   ├── sat
+    │   └── smt
+    ├── instances
     │   ⋮
     │   └── ins-*-.txt                      # Instances to solve in `.txt` format
     ├── report
-    ├── results
-    │   ├── cp                              # Json results of the performances of the CP models │   ├── lp                              # Json results of performances of the LP models │   ├── sat                             # Json results of the performances of the SAT encodings │   └── smt                             # Json results of performances of the SMT encodings ├── solutions                           # Solutions for the given instances using different approaches │   ├── cp
+    ├── results                             # Json results of the performances of different models for the given approaches │   ├── cp
+    │   ├── lp
+    │   ├── sat
+    │   └── smt
+    ├── solutions                           # Solutions for the given instances using different approaches │   ├── cp
     │   ├── cp-rotation